 It’s less water intensive to grow than other protein sources, and healthier for the soil.
 It’s naturally non-GMO and free of common allergens.
-Sales of it grew 30 percent last year, according to SPINS.
+Sales of it grew 30 percent in 2015, according to SPINS.
 And it’s in everything these days from meat substitutes to peanut butter.

 It’s pea protein, and Iowa-based World Food Processing is betting big on it.
 The company, which started in 1985 as a soybean seed breeding company, began breeding peas about two decades ago, commercialized its pea protein isolate, PURISPea, in 2014, and recently expanded its manufacturing facility to keep up with growing demand.

 What makes this pea protein purveyor unique is its proprietary seed breeding techniques that allow it to grow crops in regions outside of Canada—where most of the peas grown in North America come from.
 That, and the company’s closed-loop business model, which CEO Tyler Lorenzen says ensures a pure and transparent supply chain.

 We caught up with Lorenzen to see why peas are such a great crop, and how his company equips farmers, ingredient suppliers and manufacturers for success.
 He'll share more at this year's Esca Bona conference in October.

 Can you explain how your business is structured and what World Food Processing does?

 Really the whole business is framed around non-GMO and organic and always has been.
 It starts with our seed breeding and what we call protein independence—so, the ability to develop proprietary seeds using natural breeding methods in different areas around the world and in the United States, so that farmers have the best technology.
 Then we tie that to a closed-loop model where we take seeds from fields, we bring non-GMO and organic grains back in and we process those into different ingredients and applications and use every fraction of the product.